 The following is an excerpt.

 The 12th European LS-DYNA Conference in Koblenz is said to be a big success.
-Eight SIMLab and SFI CASA people took the opportunity to present their work at the conference.
+Eight SIMLab and SFI CASA people took the opportunity to present their work.

 The attendants gave more than 200 presentations during the 12th European LS-DYNA Conference in Germany.
 Out of these, researchers from SIMLab and SFI CASA presented eight papers, including professor Odd Sture Hopperstad´s keynote presentation.